hungdtrn/CashflowAssistant/README.md

 # Cash Flow Assistant
 Requirement: Building a system to provide insights and information to external users in a natural language conversation format.
 The context revolves around querying numerical information as we have a table T containing the cashflow data for some clients.

+The system can be is accessible via [this](https://cashflowaiassistant.streamlit.app/) website.

 [For developer technical development click here](README_developer.md)

 ## About the data